Managing project files¶

 Uploading files¶

-# 3. From a text file (with one file path per line)
+# Upload from a text file list (one file path per line)

 divbase-cli files upload --file-list files_to_upload.txt